shadow/shadow-plugin-tor/resource/README.md

 configurations provided may produce significantly different results when using different Tor releases.

-Therefore, the configurations should not be considered accurate and may not be suitable for carrying out important Tor research without further validation.
+Although the configurations are useful for testing purposes, they should not be considered accurate and are likely not suitable for carrying out important Tor research.

 You have been warned.
 Use at your own risk.

-To create your own ShadowTor configurations, please see: https://github.com/shadow/shadow-plugin-tor/wiki#generating-a-new-tor-network
+We **strongly** recommend that you instead generate your own ShadowTor configurations using our existing tools.
+This will ensure not only that your private network is based on the most recent Tor network metrics, but also that you better understand how real data is used to model Tor.

+Instructions for generating a new ShadowTor configuration are here: https://github.com/shadow/shadow-plugin-tor/wiki#generating-a-new-tor-network